Sign In Register

 Is Glendale a Good Place to Live?

-Based on current data, Glendale receives an overall livability score of 1.4 out of 5.0, earning a grade of F. Key strengths include affordable housing.
+Based on current data, Glendale receives an overall livability score of 1.2 out of 5.0, earning a grade of F. Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, long commute times.
 Glendale faces significant challenges across several quality-of-life categories.

 Economy & Jobs